Technological University, Taunggyi

 Technological University, Taunggyi is situated in Ayetharyar township, Taunggyi District, Shan State, Myanmar.
 The university is run by Ministry of Education (Myanmar).
-It was established in 1992 as Government Technical Institute and was upgraded to Technical College in 1997 and finally it was upgraded to University level in 2007 and it is known as Technological University, Taunggyi.
-The school is 84.482 acres in area.
-About 500 students graduate from this school annually.
+It was established in 1992 as Government Technical Institute, was upgraded to Technical College in 1997 and to University level in 2007 and it is known as Technological University, Taunggyi.
+The university spans an area of 84.482 acres.
+About 500 students graduate from here annually.

 The university offers bachelor and diploma programs for these fields: